sushantkapare-dev/AWS_Devops_Zero_to_Hero/Helm/Q_set1.md

 **CHART**: This column displays the name of the Helm chart used for the release.
 APP VERSION: The application version is the version of the application that the Helm chart deploys.
 This information is provided by the chart and may vary depending on the chart’s configuration.
 DESCRIPTION: This optional column contains a brief description of the release.
 It can provide additional context or information about the release.

+## Explain the purpose of Helm release management, including how to delete a Helm release and associated resources safely.

+Helm release management is a critical aspect of deploying and managing applications in Kubernetes using Helm.
+A Helm release represents an instance of a Helm chart deployed to a Kubernetes cluster, and managing releases involves various actions such as installation, upgrading, rollback, and deletion.
+Helm provides commands to perform these actions safely and efficiently.